pagermon/pagermon/server/plugins/README.md

 Passing data to the callback parameter allows you to modify the `data` object before further processing.
 This does nothing for `after` plugins, but is useful for `before` plugins to stop processing or manually process.

+The `data.pluginData` object should be used for passing data between plugins or for stopping processing.

 ```javascript
 pRun.run(event, scope, data, conf, function(response, error) {
   if (error) console.log(error);